Skip to main content

 CommandDescription

-flowmcp prompt listList all prompts across all groups
+flowmcp skill listList all skills across all groups

-flowmcp prompt search <query>Search prompts by title or description
+flowmcp skill search <query>Search skills by title or description

-flowmcp prompt add <group> <name> --file <path>Add prompt to a group
+flowmcp skill add <group> <name> --file <path>Add skill to a group

-flowmcp prompt remove <group> <name>Remove prompt from group
+flowmcp skill remove <group> <name>Remove skill from group

 Naming Conventions